 Replacing Systems…..Because They Are Not Well Maintained

 And the more this is the case, the more arguments are made to replace underinvested in mainframe systems with more “modern designs.”
-However, all systems require maintenance, and replacing a system because it is not properly maintained is not an answer to anything and will directly lead to higher TCO and potentially lower capabilities.
-It is a natural course that the longer systems are in use the worse they tend to be documented.
-The less the original people who designed and implemented the system are around to explain the origins of the systems.
-This is not a problem specific to mainframes, but to IT generally.
+However, all systems require maintenance, and replacing a system because it is not properly maintained is not an answer.
+It will directly lead to higher TCO and potentially lower capabilities.
+It is a natural course that the longer systems are in use, the worse they tend to be documented.
+The less the original people who designed and implemented the system, explain the systems’ origins.
+This is not a problem specific to mainframes but to IT generally.

-Replacing systems with new systems, because they were not documented properly and the necessary maintenance was not performed is a sad state of affairs.
+Replacing systems with new systems because they were not documented properly and the necessary maintenance was not performed is a sad state of affairs.
 However, we see this lack of documentation in our own customers.
-Many IT workers are rewarded for not documenting by being considered more critical while those good actors that do document are punished by being more easily let go.
-And of course, that does little to incentivize doing documentation.
-It is also the rare company that employs professional technical writers who are not only far more skilled at writing but who help take the load off of IT resources to help them perform documentation.
-This may be a newsflash to organizations, but your best technical resources are normally not going to be your best resources for creating documentation.
+Many IT workers are rewarded for not documenting by being considered more critical, while those good actors that do document are punished by being more easily let go.
+And, of course, that does little to incentivize doing documentation.
+It is also a rare company that employs professional technical writers who are far more skilled at writing and help take the load off of IT resources to perform documentation.
+This may be a newsflash to organizations, but your best technical resources are normally not your best resources for creating documentation.

 Yes, it is true.